Betty Warren (artist): Personal life

 During her later life she was married to Jacob Herzog, a prominent attorney in Upstate New York, for over 25 years they mostly wintered in Mexico. and Warren painted some of her most acclaimed paintings there.
 She died in Albany in 1993, at the age of 73.

-Notable works
+Works

 Warren's work was realistic, described by the Albany Times-Union as "traditional, even academic", in contrast to the more popular abstract expressionism of her time.
-Notable works by Warren include:
+Such works include: